How-To Creole

 Don't Confuse 'Yon' with 'Youn' or 'Yonn'

-• Yon doesn't mean the same thing as youn or yonn.
+• Yon is not used in the same way as youn or yonn.

-• You will learn how to use these words effectively in a different lesson.
+• You will learn how to use these words correctly in a different lesson.

 Newer Post Older Post Home